danlucraft/redcar/README.md

 ## DESCRIPTION

 A pure Ruby text editor running on JRuby.
-Has syntax highlighting, snippets, macros and is highly extensible.

-## FEATURES

-* Syntax highlighting for many languages.
-* Extensive snippets.
-* Ruby plugins.

 ## INSTALLATION